logtd/ComfyUI-LTXTricks/README.md

 https://github.com/user-attachments/assets/7a5a62d0-b7cb-4298-bed0-d15ca9477cc3

+## FlowEdit
+This is an implementation of [FlowEdit](https://github.com/fallenshock/FlowEdit) and an [example workflow can be found here](https://github.com/logtd/ComfyUI-LTXTricks/blob/main/example_workflows/example_ltx_flow_edit.json).

 ## Image and Video to Video (I+V2V)
 This is a method to perform Video to Video while using a reference image.